fizzed/blaze/README.md

 For now this is mostly a "virtual" dependency that will trigger the transitive dependency of Apache Fluent HttpClient to be downloaded and added to the classpath.
 Apache's own transitive dependencies will be correctly excluded to pickup the right SLF4J bindings.
-Down the road we also plan on providing wrappers to make working with HTTP via Apache HttpClient even easier.
+Down the road we may provide additional wrappers to make working with HTTP via Apache HttpClient even easier -- although it's [own fluent client](https://hc.apache.org/httpcomponents-client-ga/tutorial/html/fluent.html) isn't awful.

+Checkout [this](examples/http.java) for an example API get request

 ### Ssh